Automatic differentiation in machine learning: a survey: What AD Is Not

-where the first-order errors cancel and effectively move the truncation error from first-order to second-order\footnote{This does not avoid either of the cardinal sins, and is still highly inaccurate due to truncation.} in $h$.
-For the one-dimensional case, it is just as costly to compute the forward difference (Eq.~\ref{EquationForwardDifference}) and the center difference (Eq.~\ref{EquationCenterDifference}), requiring only two evaluations of $f$.
-However, with increasing dimensionality, a trade-off between accuracy and performance is faced, where computing a Jacobian matrix of an $f: \mathbb{R}^n \to \mathbb{R}^m$ requires $2mn$ evaluations.
+where the first-order errors cancel and one effectively moves the truncation error from first-order to second-order in $h$.\footnote{This does not avoid either of the cardinal sins, and is still highly inaccurate due to truncation.} For the one-dimensional case, it is just as costly to compute the forward difference (Eq.~\ref{EquationForwardDifference}) and the center difference (Eq.~\ref{EquationCenterDifference}), requiring only two evaluations of $f$.
+However, with increasing dimensionality, a trade-off between accuracy and performance is faced, where computing a Jacobian matrix of a function $f: \mathbb{R}^n \to \mathbb{R}^m$ requires $2mn$ evaluations.

 Other techniques for improving numerical differentiation, including higher-order finite differences, Richardson extrapolation to the limit \citep{Brezinski1991}, and differential quadrature methods using weighted sums \citep{Bert1996}, have increased computational complexity, do not completely eliminate approximation errors, and remain highly susceptible to floating point truncation.